ShuhanS/sshe7280_9103_tut3_asm/README.md

     How did they influence your submission?

 ###### 5. A short technical explanation of how your individual code works to animate the image and any appropriate references.
     Overally speaking, my individual work is about three parts.
-    First,to make the dove move with the cursor, I set up a mouseX and mouseY, and make some changes to drawBirdTri(), so it would not draw the dove always in the center of the screen.
+The steps are already stated.
+I would list methods used which were not taught in class here and explain them in short language:

+    beginShape() and endShape();
+    vertex(x,y);
+    .splice(i, j);